-About Beverly Armento
+About Dr. Beverly J. Armento

 Inspired by the many teachers who mentored her, Beverly J. Armento became an educator and enjoyed a multi-decade career, working with middle-school children as well as with prospective teachers.
 Retired now, she is Professor Emerita at Georgia State University, Atlanta, Georgia, and holds degrees from The William Paterson University, New Jersey; Purdue University, Indiana; and Indiana University.
 She currently lives in Atlanta, Georgia where she enjoys staying in touch with her “old” students and many friends, reading, writing, and gardening.